 Ingrid Pitt and Clint Eastwood at Werfen Bahnhof Bridge.

 Burton and Eastwood cross the river on the Bridge, walking back toward the Station for another take.
-The young tree in the above frame is to the right of frame.

 Burton and Eastwood on the bridge at Werfen Bahnhof.

 At 00:57:32 Smith and Schaffer climb out of the back window of the shed onto the river bank.
 They descend under the bridge and into the bushes on the other side of the bridge.
 Once the explosions and fires have taken hold, they continue further along the embankment away from the bridge.
 Above the embankment is a track along which the Motorcycle-Sidecar unit are moving.
 Smith and Schaffer take the motorcycle and sidecar and head back along the track to the station yard, where they turn across the bridge away from the station and toward the town.
 They take a left (turning South).
 As the camera angle shifts to (back-projection) to show Smith and Schaffer from the front, you can see the outline of Burg Hohenwerfen at the top of frame.

 Environs of Werfen Station, South of the Station, filming the escape by Motorcycle-Sidecar.

 Werfen station yard looking South.
 Bridge to the right.
 Station building to the left.
 Filming the escape by Motorcycle-Sidecar.

 Model of womanhood Ingrid Pitt at Werfen Bahnhof Bridge.
 Schloss Hohenwerfen rises behind her left shoulder.

 In the above photograph, taken from the battlements of Hohenwerfen looking south down the valley of the Salzach, you can see Werfen station and its bridge to the mid right, just left of the bridge.
 The village of Werfen is out of frame to the right.